When I was a kid, Sunday lunches at my grandmother’s were a very big deal.

 To make the caramel, place the sugar and water in a small saucepan set over medium heat.
 Bring to a gentle boil and allow the caramel to darken and thicken.
 Remove from the heat and pour it into a pudding mold.

 Whisk carefully the egg yolks and sugar in a large bowl.
 Dip the amaretti biscuits in the milk, so that they become a bit softer.
 Dissolve the cocoa powder in milk and whisk egg whites until stiff.
 Then add milk and egg whites to the mixture of egg yolks and sugar.
 Add the amaretti biscuits and the liquor and mix carefully.

-Pour the mixture into the molds, then place the molds in a deep tray filled with water to create a bain-marie.
-Place in the oven and cook for 35 to 40 minutes.
+Pour the mixture into the mold, then place the mold in a deep tray filled with water to create a bain-marie.
+Place in the oven (preheated at 180° Celsius) and cook for 35 to 40 minutes.
 Remove from the oven and let it cool, then put it in the fridge for at least 2 hours – actually, overnight would be perfect – before serving.